Kafū, aged forty-one.

 I attended the Mita Literary Tea Gathering and met Mr. Takitarō Mizukami.

-On my way back, I inquired with Mr. Kume about Painter Hiraoka’s illness.
+On the way back, I inquired with Mr. Kume about Painter Hiraoka’s illness.

 November 25th.

-The north wind blew fiercely, and suddenly it grew cold.
+The north wind blew fiercely, and suddenly it became cold.

 November 26th.

-I was invited by Matsuenshi and drank at Suehiro in Higashi-Nakadori.
+I was invited by Matsu Enjō and drank at Suehiro in Higashi-Nakadōri.

-Kawarazaki Gonjūrō, Kawajiri Seitan, and Seto Eiichi—the three also came.
+Kawarazaki Gonjūrō, Kawajiri Seitan, and Seto Eiichi also came.

-At Kawasaki-ya, adept at salon talk, he recounted how years ago when visiting Yoshiwara’s Mankai-ro, he had seen a prostitute slashed by a client in a late-night hallway encounter and had fled into the privy.
+Skilled in Kawasakiya salon-style conversation, he recounted how some years ago when visiting Yoshiwara’s Ten Thousand Blossoms Pavilion late at night, he had seen a courtesan slashed by a client in the hallway who then fled into the privy.

-Seitan also told a tale of a ship captain and a phantom cat, which caused the assembled geishas to shudder; he then clapped his hands in delight.
+Seitan also told a story about a ship captain and a phantom cat, making the gathered geishas shudder before clapping his hands in delight.

 November 27th.

-In the evening, I attended the Thursday Society meeting.
+That evening I attended the Thursday Society gathering.

-The night view of Takanawa - the new moon floating above the sea - resembled ukiyo-e prints of celebrated vistas from times long past.
+The night view of Takanawa—the new moon floating above the sea—resembled those famous-place prints from antiquity.

 November 28th.

-Under the lamplight, I simmered carmine and printed ruled paper for manuscript use.
+Under the lamplight, I boiled rouge and printed ruled paper for manuscripts.

 December 1st.

-Minami Hidetarō came to discuss a matter regarding Mita Bungaku.
+Nanbu Shūtarō came to discuss matters regarding Mita Bungaku.

 December 2nd.